lawlawson/readme_generator/README.md

-# Readme generator
+# The Project

 ## Description
-A generator for readme project
+SOmething

 ## Installation
-1. npm install dependencies 2. npm run start to start program
+SOmething

 ## Usage
-npm run start
+Something

 ## License
-This project is licensed under the Apache License 2.0.
+This project is licensed under the Mozilla Public License 2.0.

 ## Author
-Lawrence Narh-Lawson
+LawLaw